missrr87/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Shell init, variables and expansions
 0 : how to create an alias
+1 : how to Create a script that prints hello user, where user is the current Linux user